 Traditionally, innocence and experience might be seen as opposites that cancel each other out or are related by

-progression in life--from chilhood to adulthood.
+the physical progression in life--from childhood to adulthood.
 What do Blake's Songs reveal about Innocence and Experience?

 For Blake, the "states" of Innocence and Experience are correctives to each other, and even satires upon each other.
 When Blake says that good is heaven and evil is hell, is there an irony here?
 (See NA Vol D, top of 150.)
 Do the Songs support this irony?